100% Fee-Simple Private Land — Zero Federal Permitting

 3 Subject to domestic equipment availability at economic price.

-ITC Safe Harbor Deadline
+OBBBA Safe Harbor Deadline

 July 4, 2026